pdp10/sbpipe/README.md

 [![Anaconda Cloud](https://anaconda.org/pdp10/sbpipe/badges/version.svg)](https://anaconda.org/pdp10/sbpipe) [![LGPLv3 License](http://img.shields.io/badge/license-LGPLv3-blue.svg)](https://www.gnu.org/licenses/lgpl.html) [![Build Status](https://travis-ci.org/pdp10/sbpipe.svg?branch=master)](https://travis-ci.org/pdp10/sbpipe) [![Docs Status](https://readthedocs.org/projects/sbpipe/badge/)](http://sbpipe.readthedocs.io/en/latest/) [![Anaconda-Server Badge](https://anaconda.org/pdp10/sbpipe/badges/platforms.svg)](https://anaconda.org/pdp10/sbpipe) [![Anaconda-Server Badge](https://anaconda.org/pdp10/sbpipe/badges/downloads.svg)](https://anaconda.org/pdp10/sbpipe)

-SBpipe allows users to automatically repeat the tasks of model simulation and parameter estimation, and extract robustness information from these repeat sequences in a solid and consistent manner, facilitating model development and analysis.
+SBpipe is an open source software tool for automating repetitive tasks in model building and simulation.
+Using basic YAML configuration files, SBpipe builds a sequence of repeated model simulations or parameter estimations, performs analyses from this generated sequence, and finally generates a LaTeX/PDF report.
+The parameter estimation pipeline offers analyses of parameter profile likelihood and parameter correlation using samples from the computed estimates.
+Specific pipelines for scanning of one or two model parameters at the same time are also provided.
+Pipelines can run on multicore computers, Sun Grid Engine (SGE), or Load Sharing Facility (LSF) clusters, speeding up the processes of model building and simulation.
+If desired, pipelines can also be executed via [Snakemake](https://snakemake.readthedocs.io), a powerful workflow management system.
+SBpipe can run models implemented in COPASI, Python or coded in any other programming language using Python as a wrapper module.
+Future support for other software simulators can be dynamically added without affecting the current implementation.

-The complete documentation is available in [HTML](http://sbpipe.readthedocs.io/en/latest/) or [PDF](https://media.readthedocs.org/pdf/sbpipe/latest/sbpipe.pdf).
+To install SBpipe, see the documentation: [HTML](http://sbpipe.readthedocs.io/en/latest/) or [PDF](https://media.readthedocs.org/pdf/sbpipe/latest/sbpipe.pdf).

-To access the functions used by SBpipe for data analysis, visit the sbpiper project which is available on [CRAN](https://cran.r-project.org/package=sbpiper) and [GitHub](https://github.com/pdp10/sbpiper).
+If you only need the R functions used by SBpipe for data analysis, visit the project `SBpiper` on [CRAN](https://cran.r-project.org/package=sbpiper) or [GitHub](https://github.com/pdp10/sbpiper).

 **Issues / Feature requests**